-- a) the NORSOK N-002 standard for surveying natural conditions, - b) Section 3 of the DNV OS-F101 standard should be used for route surveys, - c) Chapter 7.9.1 of the NORSOK N-001 standard, and the NORSOK G-001 standard for geotechnical surveys, with the following addition: a quaternary geological description should be prepared if in a new area, - d) in the event of shallow gas surveys, requirements are set as regards type, degree of coverage and interpretation, e) subsidence is calculated with the aid of geological models.
+- a) the NORSOK N-002 standard for surveying natural conditions, - b) Section 3 of the DNV OS-F101 standard should be used for route surveys, - c) Chapter 7.9.1 of the NORSOK N-001 standard, and the NORSOK G-001 standard for geotechnical surveys, with the following addition: a quaternary geological description should be prepared if in a new area, - d) Chapter 5.7.2 of the NORSOK D-010 standard in the event of shallow gas surveys, e) subsidence is calculated with the aid of geological models.
 As such models are associated with significant uncertainty, an upper 90 percentile should be used for the subsidence estimate.
 Consideration can be given to the stabilising effects of injection of gas or liquids.